Montmoreau-Saint-Cybard

 Montmoreau-Saint-Cybard (/fr/) is a former commune in the Charente department in southwestern France.
+It was created in 1966 by the merger of the former communes Montmoreau and Saint-Cybard.
 On 1 January 2017, it was merged into the new commune Montmoreau.

 The town is overlooked by a castle that dates from the Middle Ages, and a chapel within its gardens is classified as a historic monument.
 While its walls date from the eleventh century, the castle was destroyed during the Hundred Years War.
 Today only a large gate remains of the original; the current castle was built in the 15th century in the form of a manor within the old walls.
 The Church of Saint-Denis, which was restored starting in the 19th century, dates from the 12th.